 - MSc Advanced Design Informatics (two years, full-time)

 Each programme comprises a series of courses which bring together students from both backgrounds: design and programming.
 You will collaborate across both streams to develop digital, physical and networked artefacts that challenge what we know about interaction design.
 You will study a combination of core courses, electives that you will be able to follow on your own, a personally defined dissertation and a final project.
-In this way, you’ll develop the skills to apply your learning to a whole range of real-life problems.
+In this way, you’ll develop the skills to apply your learning to a whole range of real-life challenges.

 If you choose to study one of our advanced programmes (MSc Advanced Design Informatics), you’ll also participate in a placement with a leading creative or digital organisation over the middle summer before extending your research focus in the second year with additional courses and a longer, more in-depth dissertation.

 These programmes are all about participation and getting involved.
 As a student, you’ll take part in regular talks, workshops and debates with a whole range of high profile speakers.
 You’ll enjoy film screenings and game jams and attend regular ‘creative picnics’ with industry partners, along with conferences, exhibitions and festivals where you’ll be expected, not only to attend, but to exhibit.